beachu23/Pick-Ban-Analysis/README.md

 Before professional games start in League of Legends, there is a pre-game session known as Champion Select.
 Initially, each team is allotted three bans, after which they proceed to select three champions each.
 Following these initial picks, each team is granted an additional two bans.
 To conclude the selection process, both teams pick their final two champions.
 There's a lot of nuance in Champion Select, as each team must choose between grabbing "high-priority" champions—those highly sought after by both teams for their strength—and waiting to pick later in the order to "counter-pick."
 Counter-picking means selecting champions that specifically counter the abilities or strategies of the opponent's already chosen champions.
 This decision requires balancing the benefit of securing powerful champions early against the advantage of responding directly to the opponent's lineup with effective answers.

-Champion Select is particularly interesting because its often emphasized by analysts, commenting that games are "won" or "lost" in Champion Select–before the game has even started!!
+Champion Select is often emphasized by analysts, commenting that games are "won" or "lost" in Champion Select–before the game has even started!!

 The column names I'm interested in are: `gameid`, `teamname`, `side`, `ban1`, `ban2`, `ban3`, `ban4`, `ban5`, `pick1`, `pick2`, `pick3`, `pick4`, `pick5`, `league`, `patch`, and `result`.